Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Rick and Morty

-When you have been to cross Again to the Future, Physician Who and perhaps BoJack Horseman – that’s the closest you will get to describing the nihilistic animated comedy that’s Rick and Morty.
+Should you have been to cross Again to the Future, Physician Who and perhaps BoJack Horseman – that’s the closest you may get to describing the nihilistic animated comedy that’s Rick and Morty.

 Watch all 4 seasons on Netflix